Dave Ridgway

+Ridgway played in 238 games, all with the Roughriders, although in early 1987 he was traded to the Edmonton Eskimos who subsequently dealt him back to the Alouettes.
+When the Alouettes folded prior to the start of the regular season, Saskatchewan was able to reclaim Ridgway's rights in the second round of the dispersal draft.
+Later that season, Ridgway made a then CFL record 60-yard field goal (since surpassed by Paul McCallum in 2001 when he hit from 62 yards; it was the first time in CFL history a field goal was made from that distance).

-His most famous kick as a Roughrider was a 35-yard field goal in the dying moments to lift the Roughriders to a 43-40 victory over the Hamilton Tiger-Cats in the 1989 Grey Cup in what was arguably one of the most thrilling Grey Cup games in history.
+Ridgway's most famous kick as a Roughrider was a 35-yard field goal in the dying moments to lift the Roughriders to a 43-40 victory over the Hamilton Tiger-Cats in the 1989 Grey Cup in what was arguably one of the most thrilling Grey Cup games in history.
 The game was played in the newly opened Toronto SkyDome and brought the province of Saskatchewan only their second Grey Cup victory in the team's long and storied history.